prabir840/task-1-apex-planet-internship-/README.md

-# task-1-apex-planet-internship-
-Internship Progress Update: Task 1 Completed ✅
+ApexPlanet Internship - Task 1
+A simple webpage built with HTML, CSS, and JavaScript.
+Includes headings, paragraphs, images, links, and a button with JS alert.